t1m0n/air-datepicker/README.md

 # Air Datepicker

-Lightweight cross browser jQuery datepicker, built with es5 and css-flexbox.
+Lightweight cross-browser jQuery datepicker, built with es5 and css-flexbox.
 Works in all modern browsers.

 ## Install
 ```